2026 Senedd election: Electoral system

-The 2026 Senedd election will use a new electoral system following the approval of the Senedd Reform Act.
-The Senedd will have 96 members, all elected through closed party list proportional representation (using the D'Hondt method) in 16 six-member constituencies.
-The 16 constituencies were created by pairing up the 32 Westminster constituencies.
+The 2026 Senedd election used a new electoral system following the approval of the Senedd Reform Act.
+Following conclusion of the count, the Senedd has 96 members, all elected through closed list proportional representation (using the D'Hondt method) in sixteen six-member constituencies.
+The 16 constituencies were created by pairing up the 32 Welsh Westminster constituencies.
+Parties nominated up to 8 candidates on their list in each constituency.

+Voters were given one ballot, rather than two previously, and voted for one political party (or an independent candidate), rather than individual people, resulting in voters being unable to vote for a specific individual candidate.
+The available seats will then be distributed proportionally to the parties based on how many votes they received, electing the candidates in the order on their ranked party list.
+The single ballot paper showed the list of (up to) eight candidates next to each party in order, therefore showing all the candidates in a constituency on the ballot paper.

-Parties can nominate up to 8 candidates on their list in each constituency.
-In the event that an elected Senedd member resigns during the term, they will be replaced by the member below them on their party's list rather than a by-election being held.
+In the event that an elected Senedd member resigns, dies, or otherwise leaves office during the term, they will be replaced by the member below them on their party's list rather than a by-election being held.
+Should the relevant party's list for that constituency be exhausted, the seat will remain vacant for the remainder of the term.

 In all prior elections since its establishment as the Welsh Assembly in 1999, the Senedd has been elected through the additional member system, and had 60 members, under which 40 out of 60 seats were elected by the first past the post system from single-member constituencies (the same as those used for Westminster), while the remaining 20 were attributed regionally (in 5 regions of 4 seats) on the basis of a second vote for a closed party list of candidates.
 The additional member seats in each region were allocated from the lists by the D'Hondt method, with constituency results being taken into account in the allocation.

-The new electoral system would be ready to be used only for elections held after 6 April 2026, to allow time for the new constituencies to be drawn up.
-The next election is due to be held on 7 May 2026.
+The new electoral system was used only for elections held after 6 April 2026, to allow time for the new constituencies to be drawn up.

-Another proposed reform bill would have provided for mandatory "zipping" of male and female candidates in the list to ensure that for every party, half of the Members will be women.
-However, this bill was scrapped in September 2024.
+Another proposed reform bill would have provided for mandatory "zipping" of male and female candidates in the list to ensure that for every party, half of the Members would be women; however, this bill was scrapped in September 2024.